 How to Make Fajita Seasoning

 - Choose what size you are making.
-I always choose to make a big batch and then just use 3 tablespoons of it to replace the packet purchased from the grocery store.
+I always choose to make a big batch (and that is what you will find in the recipe card) and then just use 3 tablespoons of it to replace the packet purchased from the grocery store.

 - Mix together the spices.